On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Search Dynamics with Entropy-Driven Drift

-These expressions naturally incorporate the boundary conditions: \begin{itemize} \item At the target state $d=0$, we have $q_0 = 0$, reflecting that the process cannot move to a negative distance. \item At the maximum distance $d=d_{\max}$, we have $p_{d_{\max}} = 0$, ensuring the process remains within the feasible state space. \end{itemize} This confirms that the distance process $\{Y_t\}$ is a well-defined birth-and-death chain on the finite state space $\{0, 1, \dots, d_{\max}\}$.
+Since $d\le d_{\max}=\min(k,n-k)$, these probabilities are nonnegative.
+The expressions (\ref{eq:qd}), (\ref{eq:pd}), and (\ref{eq:rd}) naturally incorporate the boundary conditions: \begin{itemize} \item At the target state $d=0$, we have $q_0 = 0$, reflecting that the process cannot move to a negative distance. \item At the maximum distance $d=d_{\max}$, we have $p_{d_{\max}} = 0$, ensuring the process remains within the feasible state space. \end{itemize} This confirms that the distance process $\{Y_t\}$ is a well-defined birth-and-death chain on the finite state space $\{0, 1, \dots, d_{\max}\}$.